CMPSCjg/CookieCloner/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Cookie Cloner

+This is a simple clone of the popular web game, [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/), built using [NextJS](https://nextjs.org/).